mkirchner/marginalize.sh/README.md

 since it either limits note-taking or disconnects the notes from the original text.

-`marginalize.sh` allows you to add the margin you need for your notes:
+`marginalize.sh` is a simple shell script that allows you to add the margin you need for your notes.

 ![Before and after](https://github.com/mkirchner/marginalize.sh/blob/master/doc/before_after.png)